[Fall/Winter 2025] The best backpacks for backcountry skiing and snowboarding, with tips for choosing the right one and avoiding regrets

 Point 7: Helmet holder

-There are several other storage and attachments that are not necessarily necessary, but are extremely convenient to have, so in addition to the above, I will list all the storage and attachments that I personally prefer.
+There are several other storage and functions that are not necessarily necessary but are very useful to have, so I will list here some of the storage and attachments that I personally like to have in addition to the above

 Goggle storage

-However, hydration containers and hoses can freeze in the cold of winter, so it is important to maintain their heat retention.
-Put the tubes and containers in a heated case, or choose a backpack with a hose cover on the shoulder strap.
+However, hydration containers and hoses can freeze in the cold of winter, so it's important to keep them warm.
+Place the tubes and containers in an insulated case, or choose a backpack with hose covers on the shoulder straps

-Although there are not many situations in the summer mountains, in the winter mountains, people often carry a transceiver for communication between friends or a radio that can even request rescue in an emergency.
-You can simply put it in your jacket pocket, but it's quite bulky, so you'd like to store it smartly if possible.
-So, the smartest way to do this is to store the transceiver itself in a backpack and then set the microphone speaker to the shoulder (through a hydration hose hole, etc.).
-This will not take up much space around you and allow you to have quick conversations when you need it.
-This is a limited number of models that are properly envisaged, but on the other hand, a backpack with such a well-thought-out idea can be said to be the best of its class of ease of use.
+While there aren't many uses for them in the summer mountains, in the winter mountains it's common to carry a walkie-talkie for communicating with friends, or even a radio that can be used to call for rescue in an emergency.
+While you could simply put it in your jacket pocket, it's quite bulky, so you'd want to store it in a smart way if possible.
+The smartest solution at the moment is to store the transmitter and receiver in your backpack and then attach the microphone speaker to your shoulder (through the hydration hose hole, for example).
+This way, it doesn't take up much space and you can have a quick conversation when necessary.
+While there are only a limited number of models that are designed with this in mind, backpacks that are this well thought out are among the most user-friendly

-Point 9: The shoulder strap and waist belt feel comfortable
+Point 9: Comfort of the shoulder straps and waist belt

-This may be a big part of what I like, but for me, the fit and ease of use of the shoulder strap are important points.
-Even if your luggage isn't that heavy, once you have to attach a ski or board to a pack, you will have to carry a much heavier load than usual, and you will also be concerned about it being bitten into your shoulders.
-With a thick, comfortable shoulder strap, you can carry it easily in such situations.
+This may also be a matter of personal preference, but for me, the fit and ease of use of the shoulder straps are important points.
+Even if your luggage isn't that heavy normally, once you attach skis or a board to the pack, you'll be carrying a lot heavier than usual, and you'll start to feel the weight digging into your shoulders.
+Having thick, comfortable shoulder straps makes carrying a little easier in those situations

-Point 10: Ease of use of zippers and buckles
+Point 10: Easy to use zippers and buckles

-Personally, when it comes to backpacks for BC, rather than for snowy mountains, what I personally pay attention to is the size of the zipper, durability and operability.
-Keeping in mind that you often wear thick gloves and mittens, a zipper with a large tab will reduce stress during your actions and make you feel more comfortable.
-Try opening and closing it several times to see if the zipper is easy to hold, whether it moves smoothly, whether it is strangely small or not.
+What I personally care about when it comes to backpacks for snowy mountains, rather than for BCs, is the size, durability, and operability of the zipper.
+Bearing in mind that you will likely be wearing thick gloves or mittens, a zipper with a larger tab will reduce stress while you are out and make your life more comfortable.
+Try opening and closing the zipper several times to make sure it is easy to hold, moves smoothly, and doesn't seem strangely small or weak

-Finally, this is not limited to BC, but I would like to add some points to be sure to check when choosing a backpack.
+Finally, although this is not specific to BC, I would like to add some points that you should always check when choosing a backpack

 The back length is correct

-The back length refers to the length from the bone that is the most protruding behind the neck (7th tibular bone) to the upper end of the hip bone.
-If this size is not right with a backpack of 30L or more, it will have a major impact on the comfort of carrying it, so it is important to make sure that it fits your back length before purchasing.
-There may be variations in the back length, such as S/M/L, among the same models, so don't forget to check them out and choose the size that suits you.
+Back length refers to the length from the most protruding bone at the back of the neck (the seventh cervical vertebra) to the top of the hip bone, and for backpacks of 30L or larger, if the size is not right it will have a big impact on how comfortable it is to wear, so it's important to make sure that it fits your back length before purchasing.
+There may be variations in back length such as S/M/L within the same model, so be sure to check and choose the size that's right for you

-→For the back length, please also refer to how to choose a backpack.
+→For more information on back length, please refer to How to Choose a Backpack

 Durability and weight

-Winter backpacks are generally made of durable fabrics, and generally the more durable the fabric, the more weight it tends to increase.
-However, no matter how lighter it is, the disadvantages (hazards) of being damaged or insufficient functionality are often more serious in winter mountains than the advantages of lighter weight, so unless you are a beginner or someone who is clearly trying to reduce the weight, you don't need to worry too much about it, so it's a good idea to focus on checking comfort and usability.
+Winter backpacks are generally made of durable fabrics, and generally, the more durable the fabric, the heavier it tends to be.
+However, no matter how lighter a backpack may be, the benefits of lightness are often outweighed in the winter mountains by the disadvantages (risks) of things breaking or a lack of functionality, so unless you're a beginner or someone who is clearly aiming to keep your backpack lightweight, you don't need to worry too much about weight, and it's best to focus on comfort and ease of use

 summary